5 ways to increase motivation in your workplace

 New Year business resolutions

 Ask your team what they wish to achieve in 2016 and make a list of resolutions that you can all work towards.
 This might be as simple as collaborating closer with Bob in Accounts, or streamlining a complex process.
-The idea is that you’re looking for better ways to work together in the New Year, and more closely as a team on goal setting.
+The idea is that you’re looking for better ways to include teamwork in the New Year, and more closely as a team on goal setting.

 Create a healthier office